Use undeliverable settings to configure bounce retries and processing of undeliverable email.

 - The Undeliverable count is the number of bounces to allow before a recipient is added to the suppression list.

-- The Undeliverable Range in Days is the number of days that must pass before the contact is added to the suppression list.
+- The Undeliverable range in days is the number of days that must pass before the contact is added to the suppression list.
 Both the consecutive bounces and the minimum number of days conditions have to be met before an email address is deemed to be undeliverable.
+21 is the most common value.

 Bounce retry settings